 I continue to clean up my huge archive.
-I often delete old silly content, but this topic is still valid.
+I often delete old, silly content, but this topic is still valid.
 You are shocked if you carry a large credit card balance and make only minimum payments.
-Look for how long it will take to pay off the balance (it must be in your statement).
+Look for how long it will take to pay off the balance (this information should be in your statement).
 This was initially published back in 2010.

-My current credit card balance is relatively large this month due to several specific previously planned expenses (and a couple that we hadn’t planned).
-The bill will be paid on time, so there is not too much worry about starting a cycle of credit card interest charges (at least that is my plan unless I forget to pay on time).
+My current credit card balance is relatively large this month.
+This is due to several specific expenses that were previously planned.
+There are also a couple of additional costs that we hadn’t planned for.
+The bill will be paid on time.
+There is no need to worry about starting a cycle of credit card interest charges.
+That’s my plan unless I forget to pay on time.

 Having wandered through the wonderland of spending, I tripped across the following sentence:

 19 years?
 Aye, Carumba, that is an astounding time frame.
-So my estimation if we were making this same payment that the effective yearly rate is about 20%, and I’d end up paying back 500% of the initial amount on the credit line once all payments are made, pretty cool, eh?
+I estimate that if we were making this same payment, the effective yearly rate would be about 20%.
+I would end up paying back 500% of the initial amount on the credit line once all payments are made.
+Pretty cool, eh?

 I realize that sometimes folks’ spending gets out of control.
 Sometimes, bad things happen that knock you off your financial feet.
-If this happens, you must fight to get back to paying off the entire balance of your credit card monthly.
+If this happens, you must fight to get back to paying off the entire credit card balance monthly.
 The interest rates on Credit Cards can be over 20% and will dig a deep financial debt hole for you.

 Stop Paying Credit Card Interest